nvim-svelte/.github/profile/README.md

 plugins that improve the developer experience when working with Svelte and SvelteKit projects.
 Our goal is to build a collection of tools that integrate seamlessly with Neovim's ecosystem while providing Svelte-specific functionality.

+We are a community org and not officially related to Svelte.